rlmcneary2/react-modal-queue/README.md

 Showing and hiding the modal can be animated using the [react-transition-group](http://reactcommunity.org/react-transition-group/) package.
 Wrap the <ModalProvider> component in a transition component and the transition classes will be set on the `modal-element-overlay` element.

-If [ModalOptions](#modaloptions).dismissable is set to true then the modal will be dismissed if the user clicks anywhere outside the modal.
+If [ModalOptions](#modaloptions).dismissable is set to true or to an [OnDismissableModalDismissed](#ondismissablemodaldismissed) function then the modal can be dismissed if the user clicks anywhere outside the modal.

 ## API